Programming-Fundamentals-Task-Force/8-1-Generic-Inventory/README.md

 - **WARNING:** Do not modify the `.github` or `gradle-tests` directories.
 These directories are essential for the automated grading process, and any changes may result in incorrect grading.

 The Maven project has already been created for you.
-The package name is com.lab, and the project name (and directory) is lab81.
-Use mvn compile to build the project and java -cp target/classes com.lab.App or mvn exec:java "-Dexec.mainClass=com.lab.App" to run it.
+The package name is `com.lab`, and the project name (and directory) is `lab81`.
+Use `mvn compile` to build the project and `java -cp target/classes com.lab.App` or `mvn exec:java "-Dexec.mainClass=com.lab.App"` to run it.

 ## Requirements and Specifications